tomcam/least-github-pages/docs/README.md

 ![Each slash creates a new directory](./assets/github-enter-directory-slash-filename.png)

-All GitHub Pages directory with files meant to appear in the website must have a file named `README.md` in them.
+All GitHub Pages directories with files meant to appear in the website must have a file named `README.md` in them.

 ## All pages have headers and text